Alignment complete relational Hoare logics for some and all: Introduction

-The notion of \emph{alignment completeness} has been proposed as means to evaluate RHLs~\cite{NagasamudramN21}.
-Although alignment does not exist explicitly in an RHL or its semantics, a precise definition can be formulated taking into account that an alignment-based proof uses intermediate assertions.
-Here's the idea: For any valid alignment-based proof there should be a proof of the same judgment in the RHL using the same assertions.
-The approach of~\citeN{NagasamudramN21} uses automata to represent alignments and IAM proofs (as in e.g.~\cite{ShemerGSV19,UnnoTerauchiKoskinen21}).
-In~\cite{NagasamudramN21}, alignment completeness results are given for $\forall\forall$ properties and several very specialized kinds of automata.
-In a nutshell, we make \emph{two contributions: first, we answer their challenge to obtain alignment completeness for a general class of $\forall\forall$ alignment automata.
-Second, we introduce a new logic for $\forall\exists$ properties and prove its alignment completeness.}
+The notion of \emph{alignment completeness} has been proposed as an additional criterion for RHLs~\cite{NagasamudramN21}.
+Here's the idea: For any valid alignment-based proof there should be a proof of the same judgment in the RHL \emph{using essentially the same assertions}.
+The approach of~\cite{NagasamudramN21} uses automata to represent alignments and IAM proofs (as in e.g.~\cite{ShemerGSV19,ChurchillP0A19,UnnoTerauchiKoskinen21,ItzhakySV24}).
+In~\cite{NagasamudramN21}, alignment completeness results are only given for $\forall\forall$ properties and a few specialized kinds of automata for which there is a straightforward connection with specific proof rules.
+For example, for lockstep alignments of two programs with the same control structure one gets alignment completeness for the rules of Benton~\cite{Benton:popl04} (our rules \rn{rAsgnAsgn}, \rn{rSeq}, \rn{rAlgnIf}, \rn{rAlgnDo}, \rn{rConseq} in Figures~\ref{fig:RHL} and~\ref{fig:derivedRHL}).

+In a nutshell, we make two contributions.
+First, we answer the challenge in~\cite{NagasamudramN21} to obtain alignment completeness for a general class of $\forall\forall$ alignment automata.
+Second, we introduce a new logic for $\forall\exists$ properties and prove its soundness and alignment completeness.
+These achievements overcome several challenges.

 \underline{Challenge:} Find an interesting/useful general class of alignment automata.
 A key requirement is that the automaton be \emph{adequate} in the sense of covering all pairs of executions.
-Adequacy has been worked out in several independent works (with terminology like ``fair scheduler''), for $\forall\forall$ properties, but there is no standard theory, and there's little relevant work on $\forall\exists$.
-Our solution is in Sect.~\ref{sec:aut}.
+Adequacy has been worked out in several independent works (with terminology like ``fair scheduler''), for $\forall\forall$ properties, but there is no standard theory, and there is little relevant work on $\forall\exists$.
+Our solutions are in sections~\ref{sec:aut} and~\ref{sec:eacomplete}.
+Alignment conditions and the choice of existential witnesses are specified by state relations as is done in many practical works on relational verification, like those cited above.
+For $\forall\exists$, our automata formulation (in \autoref{sec:eacomplete}) shows that to prove a $\forall\exists$-spec $\aespec{\R}{\S}$, instead of explicitly constructing a positive witness of the existential~\cite{BaumeisterCBFS21,LamportS21} one can filter out the non-witnesses on the right, so what's left satisfies the corresponding $\forall\forall$-spec $\rspec{\R}{\S}$.
+All for some!